-Mid-Century Modern: Campanelli House
+Mid-Century Modern: Campanelli House renovation

-The renovated layout gives the best of both worlds by taking advantage of the open floor plan while still providing for flexible uses and opportunities for retreat.
+The renovated layout gives the best of both worlds by taking advantage of the open floor plan while still providing opportunities for retreat.
 The new family room off of the living room, for example, can be fully opened up to the other main spaces when there are large gatherings or everyone wants to be together in the same “room”.
 At other times, when the space is being used as a guest room or office, it is closed off with the oversized barn door.

-(click on the images above for a slideshow view)
+Click on the images above for a slideshow view.

 project information